premji020/Dark-GT-Signature-vsCode/README.md

 # README
-This is based on github degault dark theme
+This is based on github deFault dark theme with italics